 Emerson is a name of German and American origin, it means ‘brave’.
-It’s a traditional name that has fallen out of favour, making it a great choice for a modern unique baby name.
-It is a pretty distinguished sounding name, don’t you think?
+It’s a traditional name that has fallen out of favor, making it a great choice for a modern unique baby name.
+It is a pretty distinguished-sounding name, don’t you think?

 Fletcher is another surname that has made the leap into the category of cool sounding first names.
 It is traditionally a Scottish name and means ‘maker of arrows’.
 This name is pretty popular in New Zealand, coming in at number 70 on the top boys names chart, but is less common in other countries.

 This name means, quite simply, ‘son of Gray’ and is of Gaelic origin.
 In keeping with the fashion of using surnames as first names, Grayson was traditionally used as a family name.
 This uncommon name is adorable for baby boys, but also mysterious and memorable as the name for a young man.

 If you’re looking for a unique and unusual name, Iolo might fit the bill.
 Pronounced ‘yoh-lo’, this Welsh name means ‘wealthy guardian’.
 It is the Welsh diminutive of Edward, making it an uncommon and unique take on a more traditional name.